 - The Dementia Society of Ottawa and Renfrew County (https://alzheimer.ca/en/ottawa) has two online YouTube video series called "Arts & Mind" and Circle of Song. https://www.youtube.com/channel/UCI86t5wPpHzqafDpxiJP2Ag

 I'm Bored!
 What Can I Do?

 - If you are well, and if you're able, go for a walk around your neighbourhood, respecting social distancing guidelines of 3 metres (6 feet).
 There are less people about in the early morning or evening.
-Remember that all parks and playgrounds are closed but you can walk through the park.
-Just don't stop and linger.
+Check with Ottawa Public Health for the latest information about COVID precautions and restrictions.

 - Join online conference calls with friends and family.
 Zoom, Facetime and Skype are popular platforms.